Why Beautiful Digital Signage Often Fails

 You can't un-know what you know.
 But you can build tests that route around your own familiarity.

 The squint or blur test.
-Blur the design until the detail disappears.
+Blur the design until the detail disappears (squint at it, or just step back).
 Can you still find the main message and the path the eye should follow?
 If the hierarchy survives the blur, it's strong.
 If it dissolves into mush, so does your message at a glance.

 The 5-second test (or 3-second, for transit).
 Show the design briefly to someone unfamiliar, take it away, then ask what they remember and what they thought it wanted them to do.
 Their answer is the truth; your intention is just a hypothesis.